underscoreio/essential-slick/src/pages/joins.md

 Here's the key concept: the SQL generated by Slick is fed to the database optimizer.
 That optimizer has far better knowledge about your database, indexes, query paths, than anything else.
 It will optimize the SQL from Slick into something that works well.

 Unfortunately, some optimizers don't manage this very well.
 Postgres does a good job.
 MySQL is, at the time of writing, pretty bad at this.
 You know the lesson here: measure, use your database tools to EXPLAIN the query plan, and adjust queries as necessary.
 The ultimate adjustment of a query is to re-write it using _Plain SQL_.
-We will introduce Plain SQL in [chapter 6](#PlainSQL).
+We will introduce Plain SQL in [Chapter 6](#PlainSQL).

 ## Aggregation

 Aggregate functions are all about computing a single value from some set of rows.
-A simple example is `count`. we will also look at grouping rows, and computing values on those groups.
+A simple example is `count`.
+This section looks at aggregation, and also at grouping rows, and computing values on those groups.

 ### Functions